openrewrite/rewrite-docs/running-recipes/getting-started.md

 ### Gradle + external modules

-Unlike Maven projects, Gradle projects have two options for specifying versions for recipes.
+Unlike Maven projects, Gradle projects have two options for specifying recipe versions.
 You can:

 1. Add `rewrite-recipe-bom` as a [bill of materials (BOM) dependency](https://docs.gradle.org/current/userguide/platforms.html#sub:bom\_import)
-2. Add `rewrite-spring` as a dependency with a version specified
+2. Add the specific dependency and version that you want (in this case `rewrite-spring`)

-If you choose to use the `rewrite-recipe-bom`, you won't have to worry about specifying versions for your rewrite recipes as all of the recipes you include in your `dependencies` section will have an appropriate version specified in the bill of materials (BOM).
-For Gradle projects, this is the recommended approach.
+If you choose to use the `rewrite-recipe-bom`, you won't have to worry about specifying versions for your OpenRewrite recipes as all of the recipes you include in your `dependencies` section will have an appropriate version specified in the bill of materials (BOM). **For Gradle projects, this is the recommended approach.**

-If you choose to not use `rewrite-recipe-bom`, you'll need to specify the version of each rewrite recipe module you use.
+If you choose to not use `rewrite-recipe-bom`, you'll need to specify the version of each OpenRewrite recipe module you use.

 Presuming you chose to use the `rewrite-recipe-bom`, your Gradle setup should look similar to this: